Tumetsu/kilometrikisa-client/readme.md

 - Scrape public team statistics from Kilometrikisa site
 - Scrape team member statistics from Kilometrikisa site (requires Kilometrikisa credentials and being part of the scraped team)
 - Update/add distance and time entries for logged in user
+- Fetch team data from Kilometrikisa results.
+Supports sorting and pagination.

 ## Installation